apos/rapid-bulky-wshc-by-apos/README.md

 ## Purpose of this design

-Letting you get started with the wireless Smart Hand Controller.
+Be able to rapidly builld a wireless Smart Hand Controller with common standard parts and a oystick shield:

 - Build a **wireles** SHC - no ST4 or cable
 - **Fast** (standard comonents)